AnshMak007/Privacy-Analyzer/README.md

 - `content.js`: Content script injected into web pages for analysis.
 - `popup.html`: The HTML file for the extension’s user interface (if applicable).

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to [Chrome Extensions Documentation](https://developer.chrome.com/docs/extensions/mv3/) for providing detailed guidance on developing Chrome extensions.